Duke Blue Devils Logo

 Duke Blue Devils sing

-Duke University began sponsoring the women’s team in 1988.
-Since then, it has participated 23 times in the NCAA Division I Women’s Soccer Championship and won three prizes.
-The men’s team appeared much earlier – in 1935.
-It became famous thanks to the victory in the NCAA tournament in 1986.
+Duke University began sponsoring a women’s team in 1988.
+Since then, it has participated in the NCAA Division I Women’s Soccer Championship 23 times and won championships 3 times.
+The men’s team appeared much earlier in 1935.
+It became known for winning the NCAA tournament in 1986.
 At that time, it was led by John Kerr Jr., who still holds the position of coach.

 Duke Blue Devils Hockey